hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ module load fastqc/0.11.3  #reload the module for the new session
 ```

-We will also move to the `raw_fastq` directory (remember we are on a new computer now):
+We will also move to the `raw_data` directory (remember we are on a new compute node now):

 ```bash
 $ cd ~/rnaseq/raw_data
 ```

-Run FastQC and use the multi-threading functionality of FastQC to run 6 jobs at once (with and additional argument `-t`).
+Run FastQC and use the multi-threading functionality of FastQC to run 6 jobs at once (with an additional argument `-t`).

 ```bash